ItaloKnox/site/source/index.md

 # Home

 !!! note "Updates:"
     **2025-08-30**: Updated the mix for "Villain" (again!).
 This song is my test bench for trying new stuff.
-Happy with the results (a little more tight and "hype" in general).
+Happy with the results (a little more tight and "hype" in general).<br>
     **2025-07-06**: Updated the mix for "Villain", previous one was a little too dark!
 Always bothered me a little, so I went and changed it.

 !!! note "New site broke:"